carlh7777/kata/docs/milestones.md

 # Roadmap & Milestones

-Kata is built to run many competition packs on one engine.
-This page tracks what is running today and what is planned next.
+**The goal: one-click mining.** Anyone should be able to pick a subnet and mine it with a proven, optimized agent — no ML expertise, no hand-tuning.
+Kata gets there by crowdsourcing that agent through open competition: contributors compete, and the winner (the **king**) becomes the ready-to-run agent for that subnet.

+The roadmap below moves from "we can crown the best agent for one subnet" to "anyone can mine any supported subnet in one click."

+---

-## Current status
+## Current status — v0.1: the competition engine

-**One pack is live: `sn60__bitsec` (miner mode).** It is the only competition registered and active in `lanes/registry.json`, and it runs the full loop end-to-end in production.
-The engine is pack-agnostic underneath, but SN60 is the single integration live today.
+**One subnet is live: SN60 (`sn60__bitsec`, miner mode).** It is the only pack registered and active in `lanes/registry.json`, and it runs the full loop end-to-end in production.
 Working today:

-- **Full competition loop** — submit → validate → screen → duel → decide → verify →
+- **Full competition loop** — submit → screen → duel → decide → verify → promote —
-  promote — driven through the pack registry.
+  driven through the pack registry.
+- **A real king** — the current best SN60 agent is always published under `kings/`.
-- **Isolated, fair execution** — agents run in an internet-blocked sandbox and are pinned to one fixed model, so the king and every challenger are judged identically.
+- **Isolated, fair execution** — agents run in an internet-blocked sandbox on one fixed model, so the king and every challenger are judged identically.
-- **Strict, objective promotion** — a challenger is promoted only if it beats the king on the comparator (aggregated score, then codebases passed, then true positives), and never if it has an invalid run.
+- **Strict, objective promotion** — a challenger wins only by beating the king on the comparator (aggregated score → codebases passed → true positives), never with an invalid run.
 - **GitHub automation** — webhook intake, a durable PR queue, and a resident service that runs the engine, comments results, and applies outcome labels.
-- **Reproducible provenance** — every duel records benchmark and artifact hashes; a freshness check re-runs a result rather than merging it if the king or benchmark changed underneath it.
+- **Reproducible provenance** — benchmark and artifact hashes on every duel, with a freshness check that re-runs a stale result instead of merging it.
 - **Dashboard** — live evaluation status and current-king state.
-- **Faster decisive duels** — a clearly-decided challenger can be resolved without running the entire benchmark, while genuine contenders are always evaluated in full.

-## Goals
+---

+## Releases toward one-click mining

-### Grow the competition surface
+### v0.2 — Run the king

-- Broaden benchmark coverage within the SN60 pack.
-- Add new evaluator packs by registering them — no engine rewrite.
+Turn the winning agent into something a miner can actually run.

+- Package and publish the current king so any user can mine SN60 with it directly.
+- A single command to fetch the king and start mining.

+### v0.3 — More subnets

+Prove the engine is subnet-agnostic in practice, not just in design.

+- Add subnets beyond SN60 via the pack registry (new evaluator, new benchmark).
-- Run multiple packs side by side, each with its own king and isolated state.
+- Run multiple subnets side by side, each with its own king and isolated state.

-### Strengthen trust
+- Per-subnet Gittensor labels so packs score independently.

+### v0.4 — Guided mining

+Remove the setup burden.

+- A simple flow to choose a subnet and start mining with its king.
+- Minimal configuration and clear, guided setup.

+### v1.0 — One-click mining

+The goal.

+- Pick any supported subnet and mine it with its optimized king agent in one click.
+- No ML expertise required to participate.

+---

+## Ongoing (every release)

 - Harden submission validation and anti-cheat checks.
-- Expand provenance and freshness guarantees as pack count grows.
+- Strengthen provenance and freshness guarantees as subnet count grows.

-### Improve the experience

-- Dashboard: result history and per-pack leaderboards.
+- Improve dashboard history and per-subnet leaderboards.
-- Operator tooling: smoother setup and clearer observability for running an instance.

 ## Proposing a milestone